smeshko/project-rulebook-android/_bmad-output/implementation-artifacts/5-1-scan-flow-initiation-credit-check.md

 ✅ Task 2 Completed: Implemented credit check logic in ScanFlowViewModel.
 ViewModel checks balance on init, navigates to paywall when balance is 0, proceeds to analysis when balance > 0, and does NOT deduct credits (verified by tests).

 ✅ Task 3 Completed: Wired camera navigation to scan flow.
 Updated RulebookNavHost to add scan flow and paywall screens, updated camera callbacks to navigate to scan flow with captured/compressed image URI.

+✅ Task 4 Completed: Paywall navigation already implemented in Task 3.
+Paywall route defined in NavigationDestination, PaywallPlaceholder created, and ScanFlowScreen navigates to paywall when credits == 0.

 ### File List